learnlearnin/learnlearnin.github.io/src/documents/urls.html.md

 * Everything lower case
 * No unnecessary subfolders. example.com/blog/post/march/post-title is bad.
 Try example.com/post-title/

+Rule to always remember is: "[Cool URLs do not change](http://www.w3.org/Provider/Style/URI)"

 Here's an example of a perfect URL: `learnlearn.in/urls/`